shawnlxh/FENDER/README.md

 # KDD2022 submission

 The source code of FENDER.
 The model is developed by Tensorflow 1.12.
+Implementation collaborated with Zheng Liu.

 Data:
 instacart: